-20 To calculate propensity scores, we ran a logistic regression separately for EmCare and TeamHealth where the dependent variable was an indicator variable that took a value of 1 if one of the national ED staffing companies took over management of the hospital's ED.
+$^{^{19}}$ To calculate propensity scores, we ran a logistic regression separately for EmCare and TeamHealth where the dependent variable was an indicator variable that took a value of 1 if one of the national ED staffing companies took over management of the hospital's ED.
 We regressed that against hospital beds, technology, the square and cubic forms of beds and technology, and non-profit/for-profit status.
 The predicted values from this regression produce a propensity score for a hospital.
 We then use a propensity score match to determine hospitals most similar to those with entry, with the condition that matching hospitals must be in the same state.

-21 For nearly all hospitals that had previously high out-of-network billing rates (Panels I, J, K, L, M, N, O, and P of Appendix Figure 5), when EmCare entered, out-of-network billing rates remained high.
-In contrast, after EmCare entered hospitals that previously had low out-of-network billing rates, the likelihood a patient was treated by an out-of-network physician increased to nearly 100% immediately after EmCare entered the hospital (Panels A, B, C, D, E, F, G, H, of Appendix Figure 5).
+20For nearly all hospitals that had previously high out-of-network billing rates (Panels I, J, K, L, M, N, O, and P of Appendix Figure A.5), when EmCare entered, out-of-network billing rates remained high.
+In contrast, after EmCare entered hospitals that previously had low out-of-network billing rates, the likelihood a patient was treated by an out-of-network physician increased to nearly 100% immediately after EmCare entered the hospital (Panels A, B, C, D, E, F, G, H, of Appendix Figure A.5).

-likelihood a patient was treated by an out-of-network physician.
+impact that the entry of EmCare had on the prevalence of out-of-network billing.
+In Column (1) of Table 2, we focus on changes in out-of-network billing rates at hospitals that EmCare entered that previously had high out-of-network billing rates.
+After EmCare entered, there is no statistically significant change in the likelihood a patient was treated by an out-of-network physician.
 In Column (2), we estimate the impact of the entry of EmCare into hospitals with previously low out-of-network rates (the half of hospitals where the firm entered with OON rates below 10.1 percent).
 These results mirror what we observe in the raw data.
-We observe that the entry of EmCare into these hospitals raised out-of-network rates by 81.5 percentage points.22 In Appendix Table 3, we show that these results are robust to using alternative control groups.
+We observe that the entry of EmCare into these hospitals raised out-of-network rates by 81.5 percentage points.21 In Appendix Table A.3, we show that these results are robust to using alternative control groups.

 TeamHealth appears to pursue a different out-of-network strategy.
 The raw data from Panel B of Figure 3 shows that out-of-network billing rates increased immediately after the firm took over management of hospital EDs.
-However, four months after entry and the spike in outof-network billing, there was a noticeable drop in out-of-network billing rates.
-These changes are visible in the raw data, presented hospital by hospital in Appendix Figure 6.
-In Column (3) of Table 2, we again use an entry regression to identify the effect of TeamHealth entry on hospitals' out-of-network billing.
+However, four months after entry and the spike in out-of-network billing, there was a noticeable drop in out-of-network billing rates.
+These changes are visible in the raw data, presented hospital by hospital in Appendix Figure A.6.
+In Column (3) of Table 2, we again use an entry regression (Equation (1b)) to identify the effect of TeamHealth entry on hospitals' out-of-network billing.
 We find that after TeamHealth entered a hospital, there was an increase in out-of-network billing of 32.6 percentage points.
 This is a qualitatively large increase, although it is still approximately half the size of the out-of-network entry effect that we observed for EmCare.
-As we illustrate in Appendix Table 3, this estimate is robust to using alternative control groups.
+As we illustrate in Appendix Table A.3, this estimate is robust to using alternative control groups.

-5.4.
-The Impact of Out-of-Network Strategies on Payment Rates
+5.4 The Impact of Out-of-Network Strategies on Payment Rates